ONE MONTH TOTAL BODY HOME WORKOUT ROUTINE

 We’ll be hitting biceps and back with bodyweight and the same easy broomstick and chairs setup as we used in Workout A.

-Notes: The Chinup will help us focus more heavily on the biceps while still ensuring we’re getting all of the main benefits of one of the best exercises we can do for pull.
+Exercise notes: The Chinup will help us focus more heavily on the biceps while still ensuring we’re getting all of the main benefits of one of the best exercises we can do for pull.

 SEATED CHINUP (BEGINNER)

-Notes: If you can’t do a regular pushup, you can do the seated version using the same broomstick and chairs setup we used for the Seated Pullup in Workout A.
+Exercise notes: If you can’t do a regular pushup, you can do the seated version using the same broomstick and chairs setup we used for the Seated Pullup in Workout A.

 INVERTED ROW (ALL LEVELS)

-Notes: This exercise helps us get more of a horizontal pull as opposed to a vertical one.
+Exercise notes: This exercise helps us get more of a horizontal pull as opposed to a vertical one.
 At this point in the workout, this will feel more challenging than it might if you try it on its own.

 BACK WIDOW (ALL LEVELS)

-Notes: Every single muscle in the upper back and rear delt are engaged in this simple looking exercise.
+Exercise notes: Every single muscle in the upper back and rear delt are engaged in this simple looking exercise.